Don't Panic! What To Do When Your Baby Rolls Onto Their Tummy When Asleep!

-Remember: current safe sleep guidelines recommend babies are placed on to their backs for sleep - and since these guidelines were introduced, the cases of Sudden Infant Death Syndrome (SIDS) have fallen, and experts agree that the advice has helped.
-But what do we do when baby starts to roll on to the tummy during sleep?
-Here are a few simple guidelines to follow.
+Remember: current safe sleep guidelines recommend that babies are placed on to their backs to sleep - and since these guidelines were introduced, the cases of Sudden Infant Death Syndrome (SIDS) have fallen.
+Experts agree that this advice has helped; you can read more from the Lullaby Trust here.

-Why babies roll on to their tummy
+Why babies roll onto their tummy

 Quite simply, your baby rolls onto their tummy because they can!
 A new trick has been discovered and your little one wants to practise.
 When this happens, your baby is likely to wake up a little more too, since all that rolling about not only disturbs sleep but also leads on to more movements, such as sitting and pulling up.
 Similarly, when your baby is practising rolling, they may spend a little longer doing this when they are first put down to bed too, so don't be surprised if they take longer to fall asleep.